iNavFlight/inav/docs/USB Flashing.md

 ## Platoform: Mac-OS

-The Configuator devices can have a problem accesing USB devices on Mac-OS.
-This is ussaly solved by a cable change.
+Configuator devices can have a problem accesing USB devices on Mac-OS.
+This is *ussaly* solved by a cable change.

 * The official Apple USB-C to USB-C will not work no matter orentation.
 * Make sure the cable you are using support data transfer